-The depth with which the PCP prepares you to teach is a real strength of the programme.
+The depth with which the PCP prepares you to teach is a real strength.
 The training takes place in the PCP centre at the edge of Southampton and in our partnership schools, located across Hampshire, Wiltshire and the South Coast.
 You are given the chance to become fully involved in school life very early in the training.
 This will help you develop outstanding relationships with pupils and staff.
 You will also have plenty of opportunity to develop your practice and behaviour management in a variety of other primary schools, including city settings.

 "With the course being so school-centred, it meant that we quickly got to put the theory into practice.
 Now I've completed my first term in school, I just wanted to say, thanks for all the help and support last year, I felt as prepared as I could have done starting my first job!"

 "The school-based nature of the course is brilliant - lots of time in schools; the lecturers are all up-to-date and often working in primary schools."

 "I am so pleased that I applied and was accepted onto this course.
 It has provided me with an excellent start to teaching and the supportive and caring approach of course leaders and trainees has really helped me to develop."

 "It was great to be in school in the second week of the course.
 I have definitely found the career for me."

 The PCP programme is designed to meet the national Teachers' Standards (2012) and 25 weeks are spent in schools over three terms.

 Before joining the programme, you will complete at least two-weeks' pre-course experience.
 The emphasis is on observing good teachers at work.
 Guided activities are used to help focus your observations.
 Once on the course, you will have two main placements, one in Key Stage 1 and the other in Key Stage 2.